United States v. Sun Myung Moon: Sentence

-Ed Farmer, a fellow inmate, said:

-The Rev. Moon has a very good sense of humor.
-It's hard for me to think of a person as being mean or brainwashing people with the sense of humor he has.
-He truly loves people.
-I mean, he likes being with them.
-He likes being kidded--he likes being teased.
-I never saw a mean act on his part.
-He never asked for special treatment.
-He mopped floors and cleaned tables, and he helped other people when he was finished with his job.

 Commentary and protests

 While Moon was in prison, members of the Unification Church of the United States launched a public-relations campaign.
 Booklets, letters and videotapes were mailed to approximately 300,000 Christian leaders in the United States.
 Many signed petitions protesting the government's case.
 Among the American Christian leaders who spoke out in defense of Moon were conservative Jerry Falwell, head of Moral Majority, and liberal Joseph Lowery, head of the Southern Christian Leadership Conference.
 Among the other people who protested the government's prosecution of Moon were Harvey Cox, a Professor of Divinity at Harvard and Eugene McCarthy, United States Senator and former Democratic Party presidential candidate.

 Supporters regard the tax case as politically motivated.
 The prosecutors offered to drop the case in return for Moon surrendering his green card, which he chose not to do.
-The official website of the American Unification Church, unification.org, says:

-When the indictment was handed down, Reverend Moon was in Korea.
-His lawyers recommended that he not come back to America, since there is no extradition treaty between the United States and the Republic of Korea.
-However, he did not follow their advice.
-He was, after all, a man of God, not a criminal fleeing the law.
-He immediately returned to the United States.
-He told his counsel: "I will not abandon my mission in America.
-That I will never do."

 A United States Senate subcommittee, chaired by Senator Orrin Hatch, conducted its own investigation into Moon's tax case and published its findings in a report which concluded: